Niraka/NEBULA/README.txt

 - For fun :D

-The full feature list (as of the time of writing) is detailed below, but generally speaking this engine aims to be a middle of the pack engine that does everything reasonably well without going over the top.
+The full feature list (as of the time of writing) is detailed below, but generally speaking this engine aims to be a middle of the pack engine that explores as many different areas of programming as possible.
+The open-ended design specs are intentional.

 =================================================
 FAQ: